Policy

 - Contracting officers must use the legal business name and address from SAM for contract documentation and cannot alter this data.

-- Contractor Name Changes
+- Notification of Name Changes

 - Assignment of Claims